Saturday, September 8, 2018

 The Louvre shows works made before 1848.
 For creation after that date, visit the Musée d'Orsay.*

-*Choosing as cut-off date that of the first conscious working-class insurrection could not happen today, with the rightward swing in viewing the past.
+*Choosing the date of the first conscious working-class insurrection would be unlikely to happen today, with the rightward swing in viewing the past.
 But the Musée d'Orsay was planned in 1973.

 The use of mythology continued: